Thorium-based nuclear power: Indonesia

-P3Tek, an agency of the Indonesia Ministry of Energy and Mineral Resource, has reviewed a thorium molten salt reactor by Thorcon called the TMSR-500.
-The study reported that building a ThorCon TMSR-500 would meet Indonesia's regulations for nuclear energy safety and performance.
+In 2019, P3Tek, an agency of the Indonesia Ministry of Energy and Mineral Resource, reviewed a thorium molten salt reactor design by the US-based company Thorcon called the TMSR-500.
+(The TMSR-500 was later renamed the Thorcon 500.)

 Israel

 In May 2010, researchers from Ben-Gurion University of the Negev in Israel and Brookhaven National Laboratory in New York began to collaborate on the development of thorium-based reactors designed to have a breeding ratio of just over 1, a feature only possible for light water reactors if they use uranium-233 fuel.

 Japan

 In June 2012, Japan utility Chubu Electric Power wrote that they regard thorium as "one of future possible energy resources".

 Norway

 In 2010, Aker Solutions purchased patents from Nobel Prize winning physicist Carlo Rubbia for the design of a proton accelerator-based thorium nuclear power plant.
 In late 2012, Norway's privately owned Thor Energy, in collaboration with the government and Westinghouse, announced a four-year trial using thorium in an existing nuclear reactor.